nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 nRF9160 SPU configuration
    The nRF9160 SiP application MCU is divided into a secure and non-secure domain.
    The code in the secure domain can configure the System Protection Unit (SPU) to allow non-secure access to the CPU resources that are required by the application, and then jump to the code in the non-secure domain.
-   Therefore, each nRF9160 sample, the parent image, requires the :ref:`secure_partition_manager` (or :ref:`TF-M <ug_tfm>`), the child image, to be programmed together with the actual application.
+   Therefore, each nRF9160 sample (the parent image) requires the :ref:`secure_partition_manager` (the child image) to be programmed together with the actual application.

    See :ref:`zephyr:nrf9160dk_nrf9160` and :ref:`ug_nrf9160` for more information.

-MCUboot bootloader
+First-stage and second-stage bootloaders
-   The MCUboot bootloader establishes a root of trust by verifying the next step in the boot sequence.
+   The first-stage bootloader establishes a root of trust by verifying the next step in the boot sequence.
-   This first-stage bootloader is immutable, which means it must never be updated or deleted.
+   This first-stage bootloader is immutable, which means it cannot be updated or deleted.
-   However, it allows to update the application, and therefore MCUboot and the application must be located in different images.
+   If a second-stage bootloader is present, then the first-stage bootloader is responsible for booting and updating the second-stage bootloader, which in turn is responsible for booting and updating the application.
-   In this scenario, the application is the parent image and MCUboot is the child image.
+   As such, the first-stage bootloader, the second-stage bootloader, and the application must be located in different images.

-   See :doc:`MCUboot documentation <mcuboot:index>` for more information.
+   In this scenario, the application is the parent image and the bootloaders are two separate child images.

-   The MCUboot bootloader is used in the :ref:`http_application_update_sample` sample.
+   See :ref:`ug_bootloader` and :ref:`ug_bootloader_adding` for more information.

-nRF5340 support
+nRF5340 development kit support
-   nRF5340 contains two separate processors: a network core and an application core.
+   The nRF5340 development kit (DK) contains two separate processors: a network core and an application core.
-   When programming applications to the nRF5340 DK, they must be divided into at least two images, one for each core.
+   When programming an application for the nRF5340 DK, the application must be divided into at least two images, one for each core.

    See :ref:`ug_nrf5340` for more information.